MLewisTech/CloudflareDNSQuery/README.md

-<h1>Export Cloudflare DNS Records</h1>
+<h1>CloudflareDNSQuery</h1>

-A PowerShell script to export DNS records from Cloudflare via API to a .csv file for further review.
+CloudflareDNSQuery is a PowerShell script created to export DNS records from Cloudflare via API to a .csv file for further review.
+It can either export all zones or specific zone from a Cloudflare account.

 <h2>Introduction</h2>